aguragorn/aguragorn.github.io/index.md

 Main developer on a web app deployed with tomcat.

 Worked on a project that uses SoftwareAG Integration Server.

-Self motivated but also great with working in teams and with people.

-Values high quality work.

-Highly motivated by challenges and new learnings.

 ## Experience
 ### Senior Software Design Engineer